 Freelancers

 They do short-term, project-based work and are not employees of a company.
-Freelancers can work on projects for multiple organizations at the same time.
+Freelancers can work on projects for multiple organizations simultaneously.
 They can work remotely and typically choose their own working hours.

 Short-term Contract Workers